seratch/slack-next-generation-platform-tutorials/08_channel_created_Event_Trigger/README.md

 ## Create a New Public Channel

 Now the workflow is ready!
-Let's create a new **public** channel (as of this writing, the next-generation platform is still in beta, so it supports only public channel use cases so far; eventually private channels will be supported too) to see how it works.
+To confirm the behavior, let's create a new **public** channel (as of this writing, the next-generation platform is still in beta, so it supports only public channel use cases so far; eventually, private channels will be supported too).

 You will see the following outputs in the terminal window: